PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Related Work

 \parag{Supervised Part Representation.}

 Supervised methods leverage known part decompositions to create explicit, structured representations of composite shapes.
-HybridSDF~\cite{Vasu22} mixes INRs with geometric primitives to represent and manipulate shapes, while ANISE~\cite{Petrov23} learns to assemble implicit parts for reconstruction from images and point clouds.
-Instead, ProGRIP~\cite{Deng22b}, \PQNET~\cite{Wu20c}, and PASTA~\cite{Li24c} focus on composite shape generation.
-ProGRIP relies on shape programs to produce composite INR shapes, while \PQNET{} uses a GRU-based RNN~\cite{Cho14b} as an auto-encoder for sequences of parts, with latentGANs~\cite{Achlioptas18b} for generation.
-PASTA employs an auto-regressive transformer to predict part bounding boxes that are decoded into a single global shape, similarly to SPAGHETTI.
+SDM-Net~\citep{Gao19d} proposes VAEs at the part and shape levels to learn deformable meshes.
+HybridSDF~\citep{Vasu22} mixes INRs with geometric primitives to represent and manipulate shapes, while ANISE~\citep{Petrov23} learns to assemble implicit parts for reconstruction from images and point clouds.
+Recently, DiffFacto~\citep{Nakayama23} proposes cross-diffusion to generate and control part-based point clouds, which are, however, not suited to engineering needs such as simulations.
+Instead, \PQNET~\citep{Wu20c}, ProGRIP~\citep{Deng22b}, and \PASTA{}~\citep{Li24c} focus on implicit composite shape generation. \PQNET{} uses a recurrent neural network~\citep{Cho14b} as an auto-encoder for sequences of parts, using a latentGAN~\citep{Achlioptas18b} for generation, while ProGRIP relies on shape programs to produce composite INR shapes. \PASTA{} employs an autoregressive transformer to predict part bounding boxes that are decoded into a single global shape.

-While effective for shape generation, these supervised methods forgo part consistency across shapes and continuous shape parametrization.
-Thus, there is a need for an approach that leverages part supervision to produce modular, flexible representations that can output composite shapes by parts and act as part and shape priors in backward tasks such as optimization. \PSDF{} aims to fulfill that need.
+While effective for shape generation, these methods typically forgo part consistency across shapes, thus a continuous parametrization, and the representation of individual parts.
+Thus, there is a need for an approach that leverages part supervision to produce modular, flexible representations that can output composite shapes by parts and act as a prior in backward tasks such as optimization. \PSDF{} aims to fulfill that need.